-45.0216.2 Landfill Impact Area Overlay
+16.2 Landfill Impact Area Overlay

-- The area outlined on Schedule 'A'A as Landfill is subject to the following policies in addition to the other general and land use policies of this Official Plan.
-This area may be referred to as the McDougall Road Landfill Impact Area. - 4502216.2.2 It is recognized that the lands within approximately ene kilometre 500 metres of the McDougall Road Landfill Site ("the Landfill Site") may be impacted by leachate migrating therefrom. - t is the policy of the Council of the Municipality of McDougall to continue to maintain and introduce remedial works for the purpose of improving the quality of the ground water migrating from the Landfill Site to a standard which meets the Reasonable Use Guidelines ("RUG") administered by the Ministry of the Environment, Conservation and Climate Change Parks as soon as practicable. - The lands within the McDougall Road Landfill Impact Area are designated "Rural" on the Land Use Plan, Schedule 'A'.
-A to this Plan.
-While the "Rural" designations represent designation represents the least intensive form of development policies contained in the Official Plan, there are a wide variety of activities allowed including new homes, industrial and commercial uses. - 16.2.5 While the "Rural" land use designation will continue to apply within the McDougall Road Landfill Impact Area, the following additional policies will govern development within the boundary identified McDougall Road Landfill Impact Area: - 4502516.2.6 All lands A D-4 Study shall be completed prior to development occurring within the McDougal Road Landfill Impact Area will be placed in a "Holding" zone in the municipality's zoning by law.
-Overlay. - 45@6 Prior to the consideration of any development within the Landfill Impact Area, Council will require that a study to be undertaken to assess the quality of water sources, including ground water, ("Water Quality Study") existing at the time, its impact on the proposed development and to determine whether development can be permitted, with appropriate mitigation measures. - 15027 The Water Quality Study shall also establish and quantify the extent to which water sources meet applicable standards and, where applicable, the treatment or works that may be required to improve the water quality to a standard appropriate for the intended use. - 15028 Existing dwellings and accessory buildings, uses and structures to existing dwellings will not be required to undertake a Water Quality Study. - 15.029 The Water Quality Study will include the following: - a) undertaking a Phase 1 Environmental Site Assessment completed in
+- 16.2.1 The area outlined on Schedule A as Landfill is subject to the following policies in addition to the other general and land use policies of this Official Plan.
+This area may be referred to as the McDougall Road Landfill Impact Area. - 16.2.2 It is recognized that the lands within approximately 500 metres of the McDougall Road Landfill Site may be impacted by leachate migrating therefrom. - 16.2.3 It is the policy of the Council of the Municipality of McDougall to continue to maintain and introduce remedial works for the purpose of improving the quality of the ground water migrating from the Landfill Site to a standard which meets the Reasonable Use Guidelines administered by the Ministry of the Environment, Conservation and Parks as soon as practicable. - 16.2.4 The lands within the McDougall Road Landfill Impact Area are designated Rural on Schedule A to this Plan.
+While the Rural designation represents the least intensive form of development policies contained in the Official Plan, there are a wide variety of activities allowed including new homes, industrial and commercial uses. - 16.2.5 While the Rural land use designation will continue to apply within the McDougall Road Landfill Impact Area, the following additional policies will govern development within the boundary identified McDougall Road Landfill Impact Area: - 16.2.6 A D-4 Study shall be completed prior to development occurring within the McDougal Road Landfill Impact Area Overlay.